-- Refer to Applications to Sacramento State/Graduate and Postbaccalaureate Students, page 53. - The minimum requirements for admission to graduate and postbaccalaureate studies at a California State University campus are in accordance with University regulations as well as Title 5 chapter 1, subchapter 3 of the California Code of Regulations.
+Refer to Applications to Sacramento State/Graduate and Postbaccalaureate Students, page 49.

+The minimum requirements for admission to Master's and Doctoral graduate degrees and post-baccalaureate studies at a California State University campus are in accordance with University regulations as well as Title 5 chapter 1, subchapter 3 of the California Code of Regulations.